tachyonlabs/Google-Udacity-Associate-Android-Developer-Fast-Track-Baking-App/README.md

 ### Additional acknowledgements/credits

-* isNetworkAvailable() and isOnline() methods for determining whether we have network and internet connections courtesy of [https://guides.codepath.com/android/Sending-and-Managing-Network-Requests](https://guides.codepath.com/android/Sending-and-Managing-Network-Requests)
+* isNetworkAvailable() method for determining whether we have network and internet connections courtesy of [https://guides.codepath.com/android/Sending-and-Managing-Network-Requests](https://guides.codepath.com/android/Sending-and-Managing-Network-Requests)

 * The card drawable used in the widget is based on [https://gist.github.com/MarsVard/8297976](https://gist.github.com/MarsVard/8297976)